hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/address_and_namespace.rst

 Alternatively, a namespace prefix can utilize an arbitrary scheme.
-The current configuration transaction family uses a prefix of ‘000000’, for example.
+The current Settings transaction family uses a prefix of ‘000000’, for example.

 Address Construction